onox/orka/docs/windows-input/gamepads.md

 be removed to make space on the device.

 First, create an `Effect` object and store it somewhere at the library level.
-An effect can then be played with the procedure `Play_Effect` and cancelled with the procedure `Cancel_Effect`:
+An effect can then be played with the procedure `Play_Effect` and canceled with the procedure `Cancel_Effect`:

 ```ada